 Typically, students experience the same type of emergency encounters overseas as they do in the U.S. Keeping a cool head and an open mind, remaining aware of surroundings, and making responsible decisions will lead to a greater sense of health, safety, and security while overseas.
 HPU strongly discourages enrollment in programs in areas under U.S. Department of State Travel Warnings.
 If a crisis occurs, HPU may recall students and faculty from an area of concern.
 Students are encouraged to register their trip with the local U.S. Embassy using the Smart Traveler Enrollment Program, and, if necessary, students should notify the appropriate local authority and/or U.S. Embassy.

 More information regarding health, safety, and security can be found on the Staying Safe & Healthy Abroad page.
 Detailed information about health, safety, and security will be discussed at the pre-departure orientation meeting.

 May I participate in more than one study abroad program?

 Through careful planning, students may be able to participate in more than one semester study abroad program.
 More often, students will elect to participate in a Global Experience study program and a semester experience.
 Or they can participate in several Global Experience programs, as long as the dates don’t conflict with one another.
 Planning ahead is key!

 May I work during my study abroad program?

 Immigration policy governs work and volunteerism among student travelers, and policy varies from one country to another.
 In some countries, students may work for pay without a special visa.
 In other countries, students are not even permitted to volunteer without an immigration visa that specifically allows it.
-Consult the consular website of the country of interest, as these policies are updated without notice.
+Consult the Visa Information page as well as the consular website of the country of interest, as these policies are updated without notice.